Skip to content

 CLI LLM Inference

-We also have explicit support for using LLMs through the llm command in the CLI.
+We also have explicit support for using LLMs through the completion and chat commands in the CLI.

-For example, you can run Llama-3 using the following command:
+For example, you can run a competion inference with Llama-3 using the following command:

 bash